blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 e.
 Mustadrikat – Very helpful in Takhreej.
 Presents same hadeeth with its own Isnaad and others
 f.
 Mustakhrijaat – Books for Takhreej.
 1. Imam Daaraqutnee – First person
 i.
-He says “my shaykh mentioned this hadeeth and this hadeeth is in so an so sunan
+He says "my shaykh mentioned this hadeeth and this hadeeth is in so an so sunan
 2. Isnaad was still sought in earlier books
 3. These days Isnaad is not presented anymore rather they are attaching the hadeeth to the book
 4. Why the shift in approach of Takhreej?